-The Fund was established in 1962 as a not-for-profit organization by journalists at the United Nations to honor Dag Hammarskjöld, the second Secretary-General who was killed in a plane crash while on a peace mission to Africa.
-Financial resources are solicited from private sources and representative Missions to the United Nations but not from the U.N. itself.
+The Fund was established in 1961 as a separate not-for-profit organization by journalists at the United Nations to honor Dag Hammarskjöld, the second Secretary-General who was killed in a plane crash while on a peace mission to Africa, and serves as a living memorial to his legacy of peace, progress and justice.

-The Fund awards fellowships to professional journalists from the developing countries of Africa, Asia, and Latin America and the Caribbean.
-The chosen journalists are given an incomparable opportunity to observe deliberations during the first 10 weeks of the U.N.
-General Assembly (September-November) and to expand their knowledge of foreign policy, diplomacy and world events.
+The Fund awards fellowships to professional journalists from the developing countries of Africa, Asia (including Pacific Island nations), and Latin America/the Caribbean.
+The chosen journalists are given an incomparable opportunity to observe and report on deliberations during the first 10 weeks of the U.N.
+General Assembly (September-November), and to expand their knowledge of foreign policy, diplomacy and world events.

 The fellowship program is directed by U.N. accredited journalists who serve on the Fund’s Board of Directors, select the recipients and share their expertise by mentoring them during their time in New York.